Author and Chief Editor: Honorary Associate Amanda Oakley, Dermatologist, Hamilton, New Zealand, March 2014. Updated, January 2016.

 People can do the following to prevent themselves from being bitten by mosquitoes.

-There is no available vaccine to prevent zika virus infection (2016).
+Vaccines to prevent zika virus infection are in development.